 1. What is a googly in cricket?

-A deceptive leg-spin delivery that turns opposite to a normal leg-break, tricking the batsman.
+A leg-spin delivery that turns in the opposite direction—from off to leg for a right-handed batsman.

 3. How does a googly spin?

-Use a leg-spin grip, turn your wrist inward at release, and follow through smoothly.
+Use a leg-spin grip, turn the wrist inward at release, and maintain a natural follow-through.

 6. When should you bowl a googly?